Skip to main content

 00:16:50:22 – 00:17:20:06

-We’ve gone from the Great resignation war on Talent to those.
-Now that we’re seeing more headlines around redundancies, sometimes mass redundancies and an economic downturn.
+We’ve gone from “the Great resignation”, “war on Talent”, to seeing more headlines around redundancies, sometimes mass redundancies and an economic downturn.
 And there’s no doubt that the majority of C-suite leaders agree that people are key to that organization’s success.
-For this reason, we’re constantly trying to find ways both to keep the best people, but also attracts the right new hires.
+For this reason, we’re constantly trying to find ways both to keep the best people, but also attract the right new hires.

 00:17:20:08 – 00:17:50:16

-And it’s a time consuming and expensive business, therefore providing the best environment, the learning and learning culture.
-An environment of a learning culture for your employees is one where they can thrive and grow in the same ways you want your company to.
-So it becomes a bit of a no brainer.
-And organizations with an embedded and well-known learning culture have a great, great track record here, both in attracting and in attracting new talent and retaining existence.
+And it’s a time consuming and expensive business, therefore providing the best environment, an environment of a learning culture for your employees is one where they can thrive and grow in the same ways you want your company to.
+So, it becomes a bit of a no brainer, and organizations with an embedded and well-known learning culture have a great track record here, both in attracting and in attracting new talent and retaining existence.

 00:17:50:18 – 00:18:14:07

-They tend to have above average employee engagement statistics and a bigger than average response to open posts, not just a bigger than average response, but with a higher quality of applications to now we’re going to get into a sort of beginning of a bit of a magic formula.
+They tend to have above average employee engagement statistics and a bigger than average response to open posts, not just a bigger than average response, but with a higher quality of applications too.
+Now we’re going to get into a bit of a magic formula.
 You’ve got your learning culture, the environment that people are in, and you’ve got the right people.

 00:18:14:13 – 00:18:43:09